 2. Cutting Mat

 A cutting mat makes the cutting much easier, and saves your table in the process!
-Certainly, you can use a piece of plywood or even cardboard if you don’t have a mat, but I find the markings and the fact that the mat adheres to the table and does not move, essential.
-Besides, the piece of cardboard is ugly!
 I also find that I need to replace my cutting mat every 4 or 5 years because it becomes scratchy with use and it tends to snag the delicate fabric pieces.
-I always by the largest mat I can find at a reasonable price.
+I always buy a self-healing mat I can find at a reasonable price.

 3. Fabric weights